mickael9/fac/README.rst

 You'll need Python 3, which can be obtained through your distribution's package manager or downloaded from https://www.python.org/ (for Windows users).

-Installation can be easilly done using pip:
+Installation can be easily done using pip:

 .. code::